-Data Source The non-compliance letter sent date and the notice of correction received date are tracked in the LIS database.
+Data Source: The non-compliance letter sent date and the notice of correction received date are tracked in the LIS database.
 Any notice of correction received after the follow-up letter is also entered into LIS.

-Methodology The total number of corrections notices received divided by the number of inspections where citations are listed (by rule number per inspection) multiply by 100 to determine the percentage of non-compliance inspections where notice of correction was received.
+Methodology: The total number of corrections notices received divided by the number of inspections where citations are listed (by rule number per inspection) multiply by 100 to determine the percentage of non-compliance inspections where notice of correction was received.
 The number of inspections with citations and the notice of correction are calculated using the LIS database.

-Purpose The number of corrections would help to determine where resources may need to be concentrated to verify compliance at installations where confirmation has not been received.
-Calculation Method: Non-cumulative Target Attainment: Low Priority: Medium Key Measure: No New Measure: No Percentage Measure: Yes Strategy 2.2.1 Regulate Alternative Fuel Sources Protect the health, safety and welfare of the general public by ensuring the safe storage, transportation of Liquefied Petroleum Gas, Compressed Natural Gas, and Liquefied Natural Gas as alternative fuel sources through safety education, accident investigation, inspection and enforcement of safety regulations.
-Output 2.2.1.1 Number of LPG/LNG/CNG Safety Inspections Performed Short Definition A total of the onsite safety inspections conducted on jurisdictional LPG/LNG/CNG stationary and mobile installations.
+Purpose: The number of corrections would help to determine where resources may need to be concentrated to verify compliance at installations where confirmation has not been received.

+Calculation Method: Noncumulative

+Target Attainment: Low

+Priority: Medium

+Key Measure: No

+New Measure: No

+Percent Measure: Yes

+Output 2.2.1.1: Number of LPG/LNG/CNG Safety Inspections Performed

+Definition: A total of the onsite safety inspections conducted on jurisdictional LPG/LNG/CNG stationary and mobile installations.
 Excludes 'Compliance Disposed' inspections; for example, where duplicate records are removed as a result of an onsite inspection.

-Data Limitations None.
+Data Limitations: None.

-Data Source All safety inspections are conducted using data collection sheets to record data relevant to safety evaluations.
+Data Source: All safety inspections are conducted using data collection sheets to record data relevant to safety evaluations.
 Inspections are tracked within the LIS Oracle system by evaluation type.
 All of the data is transferred into the Commission's LIS Oracle database each week by the inspector that conducts the inspection.
-Methodology The total number of LPG/CNG/LNG inspections conducted within a prescribed time interval is calculated using the LIS Oracle database.
-Purpose Onsite inspections are conducted on jurisdictional LPG/LNG/CNG installations to monitor compliance with Commission safety regulations.
-The more inspections that are performed the more likely violations and hazardous conditions will be identified and corrected; reducing the risk of personal injury and property damage.
-Calculation Method: Cumulative Target Attainment: Priority: Key Measure: Yes New Measure: No Percentage Measure: No Output 2.2.1.2 Number of LPG/LNG/CNG Safety Violations Identified through Inspection Short Definition Safety inspections identify violations of Commission safety regulations for LPG/LNG/CNG facilities, vehicles and mobile equipment.
+Methodology: The total number of LPG/CNG/LNG inspections conducted within a prescribed time interval is calculated using the LIS Oracle database.
+Purpose: Onsite inspections are conducted on jurisdictional LPG/LNG/CNG installations to monitor compliance with Commission safety regulations.
+The more inspections that are performed the more likely violations and hazardous conditions will be identified and corrected, reducing the risk of personal injury and property damage.
+Calculation Method: Cumulative Target Attainment:

+Key Measure: Yes

+New Measure: No

+Percentage Measure: No

+Output 2.2.1.2: Number of LPG/LNG/CNG Safety Violations Identified through Inspection

+Definition: Safety inspections identify violations of Commission safety regulations for LPG/LNG/CNG facilities, vehicles and mobile equipment.
 Violations are listed by each particular code section and associated with each individual safety inspection.

-Data Limitations None.
+Data Limitations: None.

-Data Source The inspection reports include information on the type of installation and all observed violations.
+Data Source: The inspection reports include information on the type of installation and all observed violations.
 The data is transferred into the Commission's LPG LIS Oracle database.
-Methodology The source of data is the LPG Oracle database.

-Purpose Safety inspections are conducted to determine the compliance with the Commission's safety regulations for LPG/LNG/CNG installations.
+Methodology: The source of data is the LPG Oracle database.
+Purpose: Safety inspections are conducted to determine compliance with the Commission's safety regulations for LPG/LNG/CNG installations.
 Noncompliance with the safety regulations are identified and recorded on the field evaluation data sheets.
-The owners or operators of stationary installations or vehicle/mobile equipment cited for violations are notified of the safety issues and afforded a specific time frame to take corrective action or remove the installation or vehicle /mobile equipment from service.
-Calculation Method: Cumulative Target Attainment: Priority: Key Measure: No New Measure: No Percentage Measure: No Output 2.2.1.3 Number of LPG/CNG/LNG Investigations Short Definition In addition to routine safety inspections, special investigations and accident investigations are conducted on LPG/CNG/LNG facilities, vehicles and mobile equipment to determine compliance with Commission safety regulations.
+The owners or operators of stationary installations or vehicle/mobile equipment cited for violations are notified of the safety issues and afforded a specific time frame to take corrective action or remove the installation or vehicle/mobile equipment from service.
+Calculation Method: Cumulative Target Attainment:

+Key Measure: No

+New Measure: No

+Percentage Measure: No

+Output 2.2.1.3: Number of LPG/CNG/LNG Investigations

+Definition: In addition to routine safety inspections, special investigations and accident investigations are conducted on LPG/CNG/LNG facilities, vehicles and mobile equipment to determine compliance with Commission safety regulations.
 Investigations of unsafe installations or practices are initiated by complaints from individuals in the regulated industries or from the public.
 Licensees are required by Commission rules to report incidents or accidents involving LPG/CNG/LNG at installations or on equipment they own, operate or service.

-Data Limitations None.
+Data Limitations: None.